Special Events 2014

-This new program addition was a smashing success.
-It was the first of its kind at the Annual Meeting: a fast-paced, informal series of 5-minute presentations covering topics in current research, case-studies, and methodological problems.
-Audience members were encouraged to join in open discussion following each presentation, as one of the primary objectives of the session was to receive feedback in an open forum.
-The session was included in the Call for Papers, was open to scholars in all levels of their careers, and was organized by the AIA Student Affairs Interest Group.
-Fifteen speakers were present.
+After its smashing success in Seattle we welcome back to the Program this fast-paced, informal series of 5-minute presentations covering topics in current research, case-studies, and methodological problems.
+Audience members are encouraged to join in open discussion following each presentation, as one of the primary objectives of the session is to receive feedback in an open forum.
+The session is open to scholars in all levels of their careers and is organized by the AIA Student Affairs Interest Group.

 AIA Norton Society Reception